 - Transfer the onions and meat to the bowl of your slow cooker.

-- Stir in the carrots, tomatoes, and herbs and spices (all remaining ingredients).
+- Stir in the carrots, celery (if using), tomatoes, and herbs and spices (all remaining ingredients).

 - Cook on high heat for two hours.

 - Serve over gluten free pasta or polenta, veggie noodles, or veggie mash.

 - Used canned chopped tomatoes if you prefer a chunkier texture for your sauce.